 However, something happened to scaup populations.
 Since 1978, the population of Greater and Lesser Scaup dropped from 6 million to 3.5 million, as of 2007.
 Together with 3 species of scoters (Surf, Black, and White-winged Scoter), Greater and Lesser Scaup are the only common species of North American ducks to show losses in population since 1987.
-Scaup recovered to near their long-term population average (but not their 80‘s highs) in 2016 before dropping to 20% below average in both ’17 and ‘18, so the precipitous drop is still concerning.
+Scaup recovered to near their long-term population average (but not their 80‘s highs) in 2016 before dropping to 20% below average in both ’17 and ‘18, and even further in ’19.
+So the precipitous drop is still concerning.
 Trying to find out why is a fascinating study in how science works, and how, of course, all things are connected.
 Here are just some of the key points from a Ducks Unlimited summary article, The Great Scaup Mystery:

 - Large numbers of scaup now stop during migrations to feed on invasive Zebra Mussels in the Great Lakes.
 Zebra Mussels concentrate a number of toxins, including selenium, which in large quantities could deform or kill developing ducklings or cause health problems in adults.
 Initial studies showed that scaup indeed accumulated selenium from eating Zebra Mussels.
 Promising.